ut-amrl/stereo_dense_reconstruction/README.md

 This node outputs the dense disparity map as a grayscale image on the topic `/camera/left/disparity_map` and the corresponding point cloud on the topic
 `/camera/left/point_cloud`.

-An sample dataset can be found [here](https://greyhound.cs.umass.edu/owncloud/index.php/s/3g9AwCSkGi6LznK).
+A sample dataset can be found [here](https://greyhound.cs.umass.edu/owncloud/index.php/s/3g9AwCSkGi6LznK).

 ## Point Cloud Transformation